DylanMeeus/springboot_jwt_blog/_posts/2015-09-09-an-introduction-to-microservices-part-2-API-gateway.markdown

 Get the full [code](https://github.com/sebadoom/auth0/tree/master/microservices/gateway).

-## Aside: Too complex?
-Webtasks do all of this for you!
+## Aside: How webtask and Auth0 implement these patterns?

 We told you about webtasks in our first post in the series.
 As webtasks *are* microservices they too run behind a gateway.
 The webtasks gateway handles authentication, dynamic-dispatching and centralized logging so that you don't have too.
-Check the [docs](https://webtask.io/docs/how).
+* For authentication, [Auth0](https://auth0.com) is the issuer of tokens and webtask will verify those tokens.
+There is a trust relationship between them so that tokens can be verified.
+* For real time logging webtask implemented a stateless resilient [ZeroMQ architecture](http://tomasz.janczuk.org/2015/09/from-kafka-to-zeromq-for-log-aggregation.html) which works across the cluster.
+* For dynamic-dispatching, there is a custom-built Node.js proxy which uses [CoreOS etcd](https://github.com/coreos/etcd) as a pub-sub mechanism to route webtasks accordingly.

 ![Webtask](http://cdn.auth0.com/blog/post-images/webtask.png)